-The heavens are the pledge of God's faithfulness.
-"I will sing of the mercies of the Lord forever: with my mouth will I make known Thy faithfulness to all generations.
-For I have said, Mercy shall be built up forever; Thy faithfulness shalt Thou establish in the very heavens."
+The heavens are the pledge of God's faithfulness:

+1 I will sing of the mercies of the Lord forever: with my mouth will I make known Your faithfulness to all generations.

+2 For I have said, Mercy shall be built up forever; Your faithfulness shall You establish in the very heavens.

 The existence of the heavens is a surety that God has not forgotten His promises of mercy to men.
-The thirtyfirst chapter of the prophet Jeremiah is full of the "exceeding great and precious promises" of God; and immediately after the promise to His people, "I will forgive their iniquity, and I will remember their sin no more," there follows this: "Thus saith the Lord, which giveth the sun for a light by day, and the ordinances of the moon and of the stars for a light by night, which divideth the sea when the waves thereof roar; The Lord of hosts is His name; if those ordinances depart form before Me, saith the Lord, then the seed of Israel also shall cease from being a nation before Me forever."
-So long as the sun, moon, and stars fulfill their appointed work regularly, the sons of me can find mercy with the Lord.
-So long may the come to Him, and find pardon, peace, and righteousness.
+The thirty-first chapter of the prophet Jeremiah is full of the "exceeding great and precious promises" (2 Peter 1:4) to His people:

+34 ...I will forgive their iniquity, and I will remember their sin no more.

+Then there follows this:

+- 35 Thus says the Lord, which gives the sun for a light by day, and the ordinances of the moon and of the stars for a light by night, which divides the sea when the waves thereof roar; The Lord of hosts is His name: - 36 If those ordinances depart form before Me, says the Lord, then the seed of Israel also shall cease from being a nation before me for ever.

-THE OATH OF GOD.
+So long as the sun, moon, and stars fulfill their appointed work regularly, the sons of men can find mercy with the Lord.
+So long may they come to Him, and find pardon, peace, and righteousness.

+The Oath of God

 There is more to this.

-"For when God made promise to Abraham, because He could swear by no greater, He sware by Himself."
+13 For when God made promise to Abraham, because He could swear by no greater, He swore by Himself.

 This was an oath for the confirmation of the promise, which was in itself immutable.
 Moreover, the promise was confirmed in Christ.
-Now read what is said of that oath: "Wherein God, willin more abundantly to show unto the heirs of promise the immutability of His counsel, confirmed it by an oath: that by two immutable things, in which it was impossible for God to lie, we might have a strong consolation, who have fled for refuge to lay hold upon the hope set before us: which hope we have as an anchor of the soul, both sure and steadfast, which entereth into that within the veil; whither the forerunner is for us entered, even Jesus, made an High Priest for ever after the order of Melchisedec."1
+Now read what is said of that oath:

+- 17 Wherein God willing more abundantly to show unto the heirs of promise the immutability of His counsel, confirmed it by an oath: - 18 That by two immutable things, in which it was impossible for God to lie, we might have a strong consolation who have fled for refuge to lay hold upon the hope set before us: - 19 Which hope we have as an anchor of the soul, both sure and steadfast, which enters into that within the veil; 20 Whither the forerunner is for us entered even Jesus, made a High Priest for ever after the order of Melchizedek.

-Mark two things: First, this oath and promise were given for our sakes.
+Mark two things:

+- 1. This oath and promise were given for our sakes.
 Abraham did not need that God should confirm the promise with an oath, for he had demonstrated to the full that he believed the Lord's simple word.
-But God gave the oath so that we might have our faith in His word strength-Second, the oath and the promise relate to the forgiveness of sins, and all the blessing which Christ as our High Priest secures for us.
+But God gave the oath so that we might have our faith in His word strengthened. - 2.
+The oath and the promise relate to the forgiveness of sins, and all the blessing which Christ as our High Priest secures for us.
 They are for our consolation and encouragement when we flee for refuge to Christ.

 Therefore when we come to Christ for mercy, and grace to help in time of need, we are assured beforehand by the promise of God, backed up by His oath, that we shall have the things for which we ask.
-Now let us stop and think for a moment what this means.